Cleo Bloomquist – PT

 Michelle graduated from the University of Puget Sound receiving her degree in Physical Therapy in 1986.
 She is a certified Pediatric Clinical Specialist (PCS).
 Her certification, obtained in 2013 is through the American Board of Physical Therapy Specialists (ABPTS).
 She is a Certified Clinical Instructor and has enjoyed clinical teaching at both the University of Washington and the University of Puget Sound.
 Michelle has dedicated her career to the treatment of infants, children and young adults.
 Michelle loves working with children and families with the goal of maximizing a child’s potential.
 She brings a wealth of pediatric experience in home health, medical centers, preschools, public schools, specialty clinics, and outpatient settings.
 She has expanded her knowledge by extensive coursework in torticollis, movement disorders, and gait issues in cerebral palsy.
 In her free time, Michelle enjoys singing, being outdoors, gardening, reading, and spending time with her husband and adult children.

 Cailey Marsh – OT

 Cailey graduated from the University of Washington with a Bachelor of Arts in Psychology in 2012 and a Master of Occupational Therapy degree in 2016.
-Cailey has experience working in inpatient rehabilitation, outpatient clinics, and the school setting.
+Cailey is trained in the SOS Approach to Feeding and use of Integrated Listening Systems (iLs) and has experience working in inpatient rehabilitation, outpatient clinics, and the school setting.
 Prior to working as an Occupational Therapist, Cailey worked extensively with children in a variety of settings including teaching, coaching, and summer camps.
 She is excited to join the CCT team and continue working closely with children and families.
 Outside of work, Cailey enjoys hiking, baking, and spending time with her family and puppy Sadie.